 With the rising popularity of e-commerce, people aren’t motivated to visit brick-and-mortar stores unless they have to.
-“Retail businesses in particular can suffer, especially if people find it difficult to locate on their mobile phones,” says Greg Pond, a leading Stapleton commercial real estate broker.
+“Retail businesses in particular can suffer, especially if people find it difficult to locate on their mobile phones,” says Greg Pond, a leading Central Park (formerly Stapleton) commercial real estate broker.
 In short, even in the modern technology-driven world, having a great location is a must for many businesses.

 Unfortunately, most first-time entrepreneurs are so engrossed in creating a flawless business plan and securing seed capital that the search for the right location often comes as an afterthought.

 However, it is one of the most important factors that will determine the success or failure of your business.
 That’s why finding the best location should be the first thing on your list.

 Here are seven tips that will help you find the best location for your business.